 new File( “D:/Groovy/” + “_response.txt” ).write( response )

-Note: You should have executed the ConversionRate request with required input parameters.
+Note: Ensure that you have run the “ConversionRate” request with the necessary input parameters.

 - FromCurrency = USD